anacarmelauy/anacarmela/README.md

-- 👋 Hi, I’m @anacarmela, a data engineer by profession 👩🏻‍💻 and a law student ⚖️.
-I create with a mechanical keyboard ⌨️
+- 👋 Hi, I’m @anacarmela, a data engineer by profession 👩🏻‍💻 and a part-time law student ⚖️.
 - 👀 I’m interested in Cloud Computing, Natural Language Processing, Cryptography, and Reconnaissance
 - 🌱 I’m currently learning JavaScript and Rust